skjawadahmed/car-game/README.md

-# Car Game - Pygame
+# Car Game🚗 - Pygame

 A simple car racing game built using Pygame, where the player controls a car on a three-lane road, dodging other vehicles as they appear.
 The game gets progressively more difficult as the player's score increases, with vehicles moving faster as more cars are passed.